A revered instructor and an accomplished engineer, Pandeli “Lee” Durbetaki was a guiding influence within the field of mechanical engineering.

 Durbetaki earned a bachelor's degree from Robert College Engineering School in Istanbul, Turkey, in 1951; a master's degree from the University of Rochester in 1954; and a doctorate from Michigan State University in 1964, all in mechanical engineering.

 He was a faculty member at the University of Rochester from 1954 to 1960 and taught at Michigan State from 1960 to 1964.
 He then joined the faculty at Georgia Tech, where he directed the research of 54 graduate students; authored or co-authored more than 100 journal publications, conference papers, and research reports; and helped to engineer the 1996 Olympic relay torch.

-His numerous professional honors include being named Engineer of the Year in Education by both the American Society of Mechanical Engineering (ASME) in 1985 and at the Metro-Atlanta Engineers Week in 1991.
+His numerous professional honors included being named Engineer of the Year in Education by both the American Society of Mechanical Engineering (ASME) in 1985 and at the Metro-Atlanta Engineers Week in 1991.
 In 1987, he received the AT&T Foundation Award from the American Society of Engineering Education and the Ralph R. Teeter Award from the Society of Automotive Engineers.
 He received the Dedicated Service Award from ASME and the Distinguished Alumni Award from Michigan State University, Mechanical Engineering.
-He is a Life Fellow of ASME and has served and continues to serve in many roles at the local, regional, and national level.
-He is also a member of Sigma Xi, the international honor society of science and engineering.
-Throughout his career, he has been director and officer of several professional, educational, and cultural foundations, and he continues to hold many of these roles.
+He was a Life Fellow of ASME and has served and continues to serve in many roles at the local, regional, and national level.
+He was also a member of Sigma Xi, the international honor society of science and engineering.
+Throughout his career, he was director and officer of several professional, educational, and cultural foundations.

-At the University of Rochester, he brings a rich perspective and sharp insight to his volunteer roles.
-For his remarkable professional accomplishments and willingness to serve his alma mater, Lee Durbetaki is among the Hajim School's most distinguished graduates.
+At the University of Rochester, he brought a rich perspective and sharp insight to his volunteer roles.
+For his remarkable professional accomplishments and willingness to serve his alma mater, Lee Durbetaki was among the Hajim School's most distinguished graduates.